Personal life of Marvin Gaye

-Childhood religion and abuse
+Early life, faith and family

+Gaye and his family were initially raised at the Southwest Waterfront neighborhood of Washington, D.C. until the early 1950s.

+Gaye's parents were Marvin Gay Sr. (1914-1998), a storefront minister of a Hebrew Pentecostal church known as the House of God, and Alberta Gay (1913-1987), a schoolteacher and domestic.
+Gaye's father had moved to Washington, D.C. from Lexington, Kentucky in his late teens while Gaye's mother settled there after having an out-of-wedlock child in Rocky Mount, North Carolina.
+Both parents were African American.

+They married on July 2, 1935.
+Gaye was the second eldest of the children they would have together, including two sisters Jeanne (1936-2021) and Zeola (b.
+1945), a dancer, author and playwright, and younger brother Frankie (1941-2001), a musician and former United States Army veteran.
+In addition, Gaye was a half-brother of Michael Cooper, Alberta's son from a previous relationship, and Antwaun Carey Gay, Gay Sr.'s youngest child with a mistress.

+Michael Cooper was sent to live with Gaye's aunt in Detroit after his father decided not to raise him for being a illegitimate child.
+In addition, Gaye was a cousin to Wu-Tang Clan founding member Masta Killa.

-Gaye and his five siblings were brought up in a Hebrew Pentecostal Church known as the House of God by their father, Marvin Gay Sr., a Bishop in the sect.
+Gaye, his brother and their two sisters were raised as Seventh-day Adventists and brought up in their father's House of God sect, where their father served as Bishop.
 The House of God labels itself a "Hebrew Pentecostal" denomination, advocates strict conduct, and claims to adhere to both the Old and New Testaments.
 Gaye remembered the family having to observe an extended Sabbath starting from "Friday night at sundown" into Saturday—similar to Shabbat in mainstream Judaism.

 He later explained, "We kept the Sabbath in the purest sense.
 Father anointed converts with olive oil and baptized them in the river.
 The Sabbath was his day, it was God's day, and it was also a day for singing.
 Every member was blessed with a good voice.
 The joy of music was the joy of God."
 Gaye began singing solos during church services at the age of four.
 At times, Gaye's father would force his children to answer Biblical questions, disciplining them if they answered wrong.
+His father later quit his ministry when he was unable to secure the highest position of Chief Apostle at the church.